johanberntsson/ozmoo/documentation/manual/manual.md

 ## -in:[n]

--in sets the the interpreter number (0-19).
-The interpreters were originally defined by Infocom to be nfocom used the interpreter numbers:
+-in sets the the interpreter number.

+The interpreter numbers, originally defined by Infocom, as as follows:

     1 = DECSystem-20
     2 = Apple IIe